anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_smart_contracts.md

 - a hash of the current Namada epoch's active validator set
 - a hash of another epoch's active validator set.
-When the bridge is first deployed, this will also be the current Namada epoch's active validator set, but after the first valset update is submitted to the _Governance_ smart contract, this hash will always be an adjacent Namada epoch's active validator set i.e. either the previous epoch's, or the next epoch's
+When the bridge is first deployed, this will also be the current Namada epoch's active validator set, but after the first validator set update is submitted to the _Governance_ smart contract, this hash will always be an adjacent Namada epoch's active validator set i.e. either the previous epoch's, or the next epoch's

 In the case of the _Governance_ contract, these are hashes of a map of validator's _cold_ key addresses to their voting powers, while for the _Bridge_